 Now, it is the time when your busy customer has gone happily.
 You can continue to work on processing orders.

-With the retrieving function, users can retrieve any orders that were saved previously.
+With the retrieving function, users can retrieve any previously saved orders.

-ConnectPOS – An example of saving-and-retrieving cart in POS
+ConnectPOS – An example of a saving-and-retrieving cart in POS

 You can look at the two options: “save current cart” and “retrieve on-hold orders”, right next to the “cart” and on the “selling screen”.

 Once you choose “save current cart”, all the items will be put in the “on-hold list”.

 Onhold orders will pop up when you click on “Retrieve On-hold orders”